Nicholas Stadlen

 Sir Nicholas Felix Stadlen (3 May 1950 – 5 October 2023) was a British judge who served on the High Court of England and Wales.
 He was appointed to the High Court's Queen's Bench Division on 2 October 2007 and retired early, on 21 April 2013.
+Stadlen is the father of political commentator Matthew Stadlen.

+He was a first cousin twice removed of Malva Schalek, and second cousin once removed of both Lisa Fittko and Julius Epstein.
+His great-granduncle (by marriage) was Johann Strauss II.

 Biography

 Nicholas Felix Stadlen was born in Hampstead, London on 3 May 1950.
 His parents were political activist Hedi Stadlen and pianist and musicologist Peter Stadlen.
 He was educated at St Paul's School, London and Trinity College, Cambridge, where he read history and classics and was president of the Cambridge Union in 1970.

 Stadlen was working as a busboy in New York's Times Square on 4 April 1968, when the assassination of Martin Luther King Jr. happened in Memphis, and travelled to the south to witness the extraordinary events following his death.
 This awakened him to the issue of racism, which led to a lifelong interest.

 In 1972 he married Frances Edith Howarth.
 He was called to the bar in 1976 and became a QC in 1991, and was a member of Fountain Court Chambers.

 From 2006 to 2007 he conducted a series of interviews with well-known figures (Gerry Adams, Desmond Tutu, F. W. de Klerk, Simon Peres, Hanan Ashrawi, Tony Benn and David Blunkett) which were podcast by The Guardian.